ovotech/natchez-extras/README.md

 primarily to assist with integrating Natchez & Datadog.
 Separate to the Natchez integrations but included here for simplicity is a module to send metrics to Datadog over UDP with FS2.

+## Cats Effect versions

+If you're using Cats Effect 2.x you should use versions 4.x.x of this library, for Cats Effect 3 use versions 5.0.0 and up.

 ## Migration from effect-utils

 For historical reasons prior to 4.0.0 this repository was called `effect-utils`.